First Time Renting or Buying

 the park models but some of it is outside or down the

-room, and other facilities are there for your use but just not in
+facilities are there for your use but just not in your house or yard.

 About the RV Resort Parks

-Important - Resident-Owned vs Privately
+Important - Resident-Owned vs Privately Owned

-Owned Parks
+Parks

 Before doing any park shopping make sure you

-understand the differences, advantages, and disadvantages of
+understand the differences, advantages, and disadvantages of choosing

-owned. (see the section on private vs resident-
+section on private vs resident- owned

-owned parks)
+parks)

-RV Resort Parks for the
+RV Resort Parks for the 55+

 The whole focus of this site is the experience of living in a

-Seniors RV Resort Park in a warmer climate through the
+Seniors RV Resort Park in a warmer climate through the winter

-winter months.
+months.

-There are literally hundreds of these parks in the state of
+There are literally hundreds of these parks in the state of Arizona

-experiences.
-But there are also some important differences.
+there are also some important differences.

 The size of the park is a primary determining factor.
+The

-maybe 25 unit lots to parks with 2,000 spaces.
+25 unit lots to parks with 2,000 spaces.

 It doesn't mean there is anything wrong with a smaller park but